 Q. How do swimmers get to their races?

-A. Each age group has assigned Tent Monitors responsible for rallying the swimmers and escorting them to the heating area.
+A. Each age group has assigned Tent Monitors responsible for escorting them to the heating area.
 Once there, Heating Clerks get the swimmers lined up in the correct lane and swim order.
 While it's tempting to escort your own swimmer, it is important that parents do not compromise the safety of the other swimmers, or get in the way of the judges, timers and coaches working the meet.
 The best place for you to watch your swimmer and not miss a race, is in the spectator areas.

 Q. What should swimmers bring to the meets?